• Skip to primary navigation

 Recipe tips

-• Baking time will vary, because the size of each fish will vary
+• Baking time will vary because the size of each fish will vary

 • If cooking more than one fish, cook each fish in its own foil packet

-• To test fish, open foil and gently twist a fork in the center.
+• To test the fish, open the foil and gently twist a fork in the center.
 If the fish flakes, it's done.
 You can do this through the top right through the skin, or in the center of the cavity.

 • Use caution when eating, a few bones may still remain